-Unlike standard HOA's and condominium associations that hire management companies, we at Two Echo do most of our maintenance ourselves, which helps us to keep our HOA fees low.
+Unlike standard HOA's and condominium associations that hire management companies, we at Two Echo do most of our maintenance ourselves.
 Various committees are responsible for various aspects of the community.
 We own equipment to do some snow removal and mowing.
-Work days are organized to do spring and fall outdoor maintenance, clean the Common House, and take care of special projects.
-These opportunities to come together, engage in physical labor, and care for our collective property provide a sense of shared accomplishment and connection for our community members.
+Work days are organized to do spring and fall outdoor maintenance, clean the Common House, and to take care of special projects.
+These opportunities to come together, engage in physical labor, and to care for our collective property provide a sense of shared accomplishment and connection for our community members.